dimensionalpocket/binary-message-js/README.md

 const clientMessage = new MyBinaryMessage(1024 * 1024 * 8)
 console.log(clientMessage.buffer.byteLength) // 8388608

-// Fill your message properties with data clientMessage.id = 123
+// Fill your message properties with data. clientMessage.id = 123
 clientMessage.position.x = 456
 // etc

-// Transfer the underlying buffer to a worker.
+// Transfer the underlying buffer to a web worker. worker.postMessage(clientMessage.buffer, [clientMessage.buffer]);

-// The buffer will be gone after this. worker.postMessage(clientMessage.buffer, [message.buffer]);
-console.log(clientMessage.buffer.byteLength) // 0
+// The buffer will be gone after this. console.log(clientMessage.buffer.byteLength) // 0

 // clientMessage properties will be reset, but the instance will still be alive.